top of page

 Insurance & Reimbursement

-If you need to cancel or reschedule, please notify me at least forty-eight hours in advance.
-Cancellations made with less than 48 hours’ notice will be charged in full, as insurance does not cover missed sessions.
+If you need to cancel or reschedule, please notify me at least 48 hours in advance.
+Cancellations made with less than 48 hours’ notice will be charged the full session fee, as insurance does not cover missed sessions.

 Sliding Scale